gomate-community/rageval/README.md

 ### 2. [ALCE Benchmark](benchmarks/ALCE)

 [ALCE](https://github.com/princeton-nlp/ALCE) is a benchmark for Automatic LLMs' Citation Evaluation.
 ALCE contains three datasets: ASQA, QAMPARI, and ELI5.
+All detailed results can be download from [this repo](https://huggingface.co/datasets/golaxy/rag-bench/viewer/alce_eli5_bm25).
+Besides, these results can be reproduced based on [the script](./benchmarks/ALCE/ASQA/run.sh) in this repo.

 <table>
  <col width=75>